tmorin/dorders/README.md

 # dorders

-> A decentralized system helping local shops to handle orders.
+> A system helping two parties to exchange remotely information to fulfilled local deals.